oracle/coherence-micronaut-sockshop-sample/doc/complete-application-deployment.md

 > Note: This is assuming you have deployed the back-ends via the instructions in
 > the previous section.

+   > Note: This step can be skipped if one wants to access application and Grafana/Prometheus/Jaeger services
+   > just by using `localhost`.
+   > In that case add port forwarding setup for each service:
+   >```bash
+   > $ kubectl --namespace sockshop port-forward svc/front-end 8079:80
+   > $ kubectl --namespace monitoring port-forward svc/prometheus-k8s 9090
+   > $ kubectl --namespace monitoring port-forward svc/alertmanager-main 9093
+   > $ kubectl --namespace monitoring port-forward svc/grafana 3000
+   >```

 1. Create the Load Balancer